Does Thicker Oil Quiet Lifters

 If your car’s engine is making a ticking noise, it could be due to noisy lifters.
 Synthetic oil can help to quiet them down.
 Lifters are small hydraulic valves that open and close to allow oil into the engine’s moving parts.

-Over time, they can become dirty and clogged, causing them to tick or tap.
+Over time, they can become dirty and clogged, leading to ticking or tapping.
 This can be annoying and may even lead to engine damage if left untreated.
 Synthetic oil can help to clean and lubricate the lifters, reducing the noise they make.

 It can also protect against wear and tear, extending the life of your engine.
 If you’re concerned about noisy lifters, ask your mechanic if synthetic oil is right for your car.